Perturbative quasinormal mode frequencies: General framework

 There is a caveat when we apply our framework to a specific system and calculate the QNM frequencies by numerical calculations.
 Our framework is introduced based on the form of the master equation in Eq.~\eqref{eq:master} which is written by the tortoise coordinate $x$.
 However, in many cases, it is difficult to explicitly write the tortoise coordinate $x$ as a function of $r$ and also the master equation as a function of $x$.
 This implies that imposing the boundary condition at each order $\Phi_k \sim e^{\pm i \omega_0 x}$ is not a trivial task in a concrete example.
 In that case, the technique to rewrite the master equation used in~\cite{cardoso2019} might be useful.
 When the function $f$ has a zero at $r = r_H$, and it is close to $1-r_H/r$, we can write $f$ as

 where $Z(r;\alpha)$ is a function of $r$ which contains the small parameter $\alpha$.
-Choosing $r_H$ and $\alpha$ as the fundamental parameters, we can write the master equation in the form
+Choosing $r_H$ and $\alpha$ as the fundamental parameters, we can write the master equation Eq.~\eqref{eq:master} in the form

-where $\phi = \sqrt{Z}\Phi$ and $\tilde{V}$ is the effective potential which depends on $\alpha$~\cite{cardoso2019}.
-Regarding this equation as the basic master equation, we can easily apply our framework to this system because the tortoise coordinate in this system is explicitly written as $r + r_H \ln (1-r_H/r)$.
+where $\phi = \sqrt{Z}\Phi$, $\tilde{\omega}$ is a rescaled frequency and $\tilde{V}$ is the effective potential which depends on $\alpha$~\cite{cardoso2019}.\footnote{ The explicit forms of $\tilde{\omega}$ and $\tilde{V}$ can be seen in Appendix.~B in~\cite{cardoso2019}. } Regarding this equation as the basic master equation, we can easily apply our framework to this system because the tortoise coordinate in this system is explicitly written as $r + r_H \ln (1-r_H/r)$.
 We should note that we do not need to care about this point as far as we use the Bender-Wu approach introduced in the next section because the calculation is carried out around potential peak region.

 Finally note that our formulation is easily extended to multi-parameter perturbations.
 If one wants to consider a two-parameter perturbation:

 then the square of the frequency should receive the following perturbative corrections \cite{cardoso2019, mcmanus2019}: